Saint Kitts and Nevis: Etymology

 The Kalinago, the pre-European inhabitants of Saint Kitts, called the island Liamuiga, roughly translating as 'fertile land'.

 It is thought that Christopher Columbus, the first European to see the islands in 1493, named the larger island San Cristóbal, after Saint Christopher, his patron saint and that of travellers.
 New studies suggest that Columbus named the island Sant Yago (Saint James), and that the name San Cristóbal was in fact given by Columbus to the island now known as Saba, 20 mi northwest.
 Saint Kitts was well documented as San Cristóbal by the 17th century.
 The first English colonists kept the English translation of this name, and dubbed it St. Christopher's Island.
 In the 17th century, a common nickname for Christopher was Kit; in consequence, the island came to be informally referred to as Saint Kitt's Island, later further shortened to Saint Kitts.

 Columbus gave Nevis the name San Martín (Saint Martin).
-The current name Nevis is derived from a Spanish name Nuestra Señora de las Nieves, meaning "Our Lady of the Snows", a reference to the 4th-century Catholic miracle of a summertime snowfall on the Esquiline Hill in Rome.
-It is not known who chose this name for the island, but it is thought that white clouds which usually wreath the top of Nevis Peak reminded someone of the miracle.
+The current name Nevis is derived from the Spanish Nuestra Señora de las Nieves, meaning "Our Lady of the Snows", a reference to the 4th-century Catholic miracle of a summertime snowfall on the Esquiline Hill in Rome.
+It is not known who chose this name for the island, but it is thought that white clouds which usually wreathe the top of Nevis Peak reminded someone of the miracle.

-Today, the Constitution refers to the state as both Saint Kitts and Nevis and Saint Christopher and Nevis; the former is the one most commonly used, but the latter is generally used for diplomatic relations.
+Today, the Constitution refers to the state as both Saint Kitts and Nevis and Saint Christopher and Nevis; the former is the one most commonly used, but the latter is generally used for laws and diplomatic relations.
 Passports list the nationality of citizens as St. Kitts and Nevis.
+The Citizenship Act also uses the official name "Saint Christopher and Nevis".